ludmilagd/Python-API-Project/README.md

 ## Google Places and Weather Data
-To utilize jupyter-gmaps and the Google Places to analyze weather data to plan future vacations
+G-maps and  Google Places to analyze weather data to plan future vacations

 Create a heat map that displays the humidity for every city from the part I Ideal weather condition for the Ortiz Family: